Mcameron-cdu/DAN-EXT-45/README.md

 ### Q3 — Recursive Turtle Graphics
 - Program: `code/q3_pattern.py`
-- Output: turtle graphics pattern (user input controls sides, side length, and recursion depth)
+- Output: turtle graphics pattern (user inputs sides, side length, and recursion depth)

 ---

-### Notes
+## Notes
-- All coding, communication, and collaboration for this assignment is completed in GitHub.
+- All coding, communication, and collaboration for this assignment is done in GitHub.
 - Outputs are saved in the `assignment_files/` folder as required.
 - Submission will include this repository link (`github_link.txt`) and a zipped copy of all files.

+---

 ## References

-If we use external resources for coding or explanations, we will add the references here.
+If we use external resources for coding or explanations, we will add the references here in APA style.